-Most of the investment and analytical attention has gone to gridconnected renewable electricity in urban and industrial contexts.
+The majority of investments and analytical attention has gone to grid-connected renewable electricity in urban and industrial contexts.
 By contrast, available information in the energy access context, especially in rural settings, remains more limited for the time being.

 The expansion of installed renewable energy capacity has translated into a growing workforce.
-According to IRENA, the renewable energy sector worldwide employed 8.3 million people, directly and indirectly, in 2016 (IRENA, 2017a).
-Direct employment in large hydropower adds another 1.5 million, for a total of 9.8 million (see Figure 13.1).
+According to IRENA's Renewable Energy and Jobs 2017 (IRENA, 2017a), the renewable energy sector worldwide employed 8.3 million people, directly and indirectly, in 2016.
+Direct employment in large hydropower adds another 1.5 million, for a total of 9.8 million (see Figure 1).
 This is up from 7.1 million jobs in IRENA's initial assessment (5.7 million without large hydropower).
 Solar photovoltaic (PV) employment has more than doubled since 2012.
 Liquid biofuels, large hydropower and wind power are the next-largest employers.

-Figure 13.1

-Global renewable energy employment, 2012-2016
+Figure 1: Global Renewable Energy Employment, 2012-2016

-Growth in employment has been facilitated by rapidly falling costs, especially for wind and solar PV equipment.
+Growth in employment has been facilitated by rapidly falling costs especially for wind and solar PV equipment.
 Feed-in tariffs provided the initial support for the growth of renewables markets.
-More recently, auctions are facilitating cost discovery and are bringing about some of the lowest project costs on record.
+More recently, auctions are facilitating cost-discovery and are bringing about some of the lowest project costs on record.
 In recent years, these positive developments were somewhat moderated by fluctuating investment levels and by policy changes and uncertainties in some countries, underscoring the continued importance of a stable and favourable regulatory framework.

-At present, China, Brazil, the US, India and member states of the European Union (EU) are leading employers in the renewable energy sector.
+At present, China, Brazil, the US, India, and member states of the European Union (EU) are leading employers in the renewable energy sector.
 They are the principal manufacturers of solar panels, wind turbines and other equipment, and are home to the largest deployment markets.
 Recent years have seen a considerable shift towards East Asian countries, spurred by strong policies there to stimulate domestic installations and to support the emergence of globally competitive manufacturing facilities.

-Equipment manufacturing is highly concentrated in a few countries, but with adequate policy support, some production and assembly can be localized.
+Equipment manufacturing is highly concentrated in a few countries, but with adequate policy support, some production and assembly can be localised.
 Most countries can expect to create employment principally in other segments of the value chain-in project development, sales and distribution, construction and installation, and operations and maintenance (IRENA and CEM, 2014).
-This is also the case in the energy access context; most of the solar PV equipment used in decentralized applications is produced in China and a few other countries.
+This is also the case in the energy access context; most of the solar PV equipment used in decentralised applications is produced in China and a few other countries.
 Inputs needed for small hydropower and biogas projects, on the other hand, are often supplied domestically.